AionSystem/SOVEREIGN-TRACE-PROTOCOL/README.md

 - **Tier 1, 3, 4, and 5** — Architect-led.
 Intake Monday and Tuesday only.
 Submissions on other days are voided and non-refundable.
 - **Delivery:** Weekends for all tiers.

 Every certified organization receives an **Epistemic Debt Score (EDS)** — a 0–100 metric measuring AI epistemic integrity across five components.
 Formula is public: [EPISTEMIC-DEBT-SCORE.md](./EPISTEMIC-DEBT-SCORE.md).
+Worked example: [Epistemic Debt Score](#epistemic-debt-score) above.

 **Tier 5 (Sovereign AI Audit)** runs the complete AION adversarial stack — seven instruments in sequence — against the client's AI system.
 It is a full-scale diagnostic, adversarial, and code-level audit, not a management-system paperwork review.
 See [CERTIFICATION.md](./CERTIFICATION.md) for the complete instrument list and deliverable schedule.